maxpareschi/Qi/README_new.md

 This will:

 1. Initialize the application.
-2. Load bundles and addons.
+2. Load bundles and extensions.
 3. Start the server.
 4. Open the main window (if not in headless mode).